History of the Milwaukee Bucks: 2009–2013: The Brandon Jennings era and 'Fear the Deer'

 In the 2009 NBA draft, the Milwaukee Bucks selected point guard Brandon Jennings, who had not gone to college but played in Italy the previous year.
 In the offseason, the Bucks made additions to the roster, such as Kurt Thomas, Carlos Delfino and Ersan İlyasova.
 The Bucks began the 2009–10 season with struggles with a record of 12-18 through December, then during the season, the Bucks signed Jerry Stackhouse, and in February the Bucks acquired John Salmons from the Chicago Bulls in exchange for Joe Alexander and Hakim Warrick, to replace the injured of Michael Redd.
 The Bucks quickly fell behind the Cleveland Cavaliers in the Central Division, but Milwaukee ultimately clinched a playoff berth on April 6, 2010, with a road win over the Chicago Bulls.
 It was during that time that the phrase "Fear the Deer" started, most likely by ESPN commentator John Anderson.
 It was quickly adopted on message boards and within Andrew Bogut's Squad 6.
 In the 2010 NBA Playoffs the Bucks lost to the Atlanta Hawks in seven games in the first round.

-In offseason the Bucks acquired Corey Maggette from the Golden State Warriors and third year player Chris Douglas-Roberts from the New Jersey Nets and free agents Additions of Drew Gooden and Keyon Dooling.
+In offseason the Bucks acquired Corey Maggette from the Golden State Warriors, third year player Chris Douglas-Roberts from the New Jersey Nets and second year player Jon Brockman from the Sacramento Kings then in 2010 NBA Draft the Bucks selected Larry Sanders with the 15th pick and free agents Additions of Drew Gooden and Keyon Dooling.
 The Bucks Finished 2010-11 season with record of 35-47.

-In offseason 2011 the Bucks acquired Stephen Jackson, Shaun Livingston, Beno Udrih and the Draft rights to Tobias Harris and signing Mike Dunleavy Jr..
+In offseason 2011 the Bucks acquired Stephen Jackson, Shaun Livingston, Beno Udrih and the Draft rights to Tobias Harris, signing Mike Dunleavy Jr. and they also drafted Jon Leuer.
 The Bucks began 2-1 in December.
 With Bogut sidelined for the rest of the season and Jackson and head coach Scott Skiles not seeing eye-to-eye, the Bucks decided to trade both players.
 On March 13, 2012, 48 hours before the trade deadline, the Bucks traded Bogut and Jackson to the Golden State Warriors in exchange for Monta Ellis, Ekpe Udoh, and Kwame Brown.
 The Bucks finished the season with a 31–35 record and in 9th place in the Eastern Conference, four games behind the Philadelphia 76ers, who claimed the last berth for the 2012 NBA Playoffs.
 The regular season was reduced from its usual 82 games to 66 due to the lockout.

 In offseason the Bucks acquired Samuel Dalembert from Houston Rockets.
 In 2012 NBA Draft the Bucks selected John Henson with 14th pick.